Table of Contents

 2. High School Education

-To get into college, you’ll require a high school diploma or an equivalent degree.
-I’d suggest dropouts join high-school equivalent programs and write the corresponding exams, like GED and HiSET, as soon as possible before planning for college.
+To get into college, youโll require a high school diploma or an equivalent degree.
+Dropouts should join high school equivalent programs and write the corresponding exams, such as GED and HiSET, as soon as possible before planning for college.

 3. Schedule Your Time